OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/sap.md

 ### API rate-limit in Sap

 - The Sap system uses `Sapjco3.dll` to communicate with the end system.
 Hence, there is no specific limitation in terms of calling APIs.
-- However, if there is an idle wait time-out configured in the Sap GUI, the same is applicable for the system in OpsHub Integration Manager.
+- However, if there is an idle wait time-out configured in the Sap GUI, the same is applicable for the system in <code class="expression">space.vars.SITENAME</code>.
 - The wait time-out can be changed/disabled only by the Sap BASIS administrator.

 ## Limitations